Physical Address

 Dorchester Center, MA 02124

 In earlier parts, we have learned about state and props.
-Now we will see difference of React State vs Props one by one, both are actually important topics to learn, so it is also important to understand difference as well.
+Now we will see the differences between React State vs Props one by one, both are actually important topics to learn, so it is also important to understand the differences as well.

 Since we have already seen about props and state, and how much they are important.
-Now there are many questions raised like when we should use state?, when we should use props?, what are the difference between them?
-So yes, this article will answer all of these questions, and we will understand about their use cases and why these two concepts are too much important.
+Now there are many questions raised like when we should use state?, when we should use props?, and what are the differences between them.
+So yes, this article will answer all of these questions, and we will understand their use cases and why these two concepts are too important.

 Let’s take an example of some code using react props: